 It doesn’t matter when hearing loss happens, experiencing one of its good, bad, or ugly truths for the first time can be unnerving and surprising.

-Becoming comfortable with hearing loss can take time, and in truth I don’t think I am quite there yet.
+Becoming comfortable with hearing loss can take time, and in truth, I don’t think I am quite there yet.
 Some point all of these ‘truths’ have hit me in the face, hard and ugly.
-Some even of them keep on coming at you.
+Some even of them keep on coming.
 These may not seem startling to you, but if you are hard of hearing or deaf, you may have had your own moments disbelief and shock.